 Scholarships & bursaries

 We have a range of bursaries scholarships available for students from UK/EU and international backgrounds, each based on what qualifications you are studying.
 Please read the criteria below to find out if you are eligible for a scholarship.
 All eligible students will be contacted and invited to register.
 These are based on academic achievement and/or financial need.
-Some of these bursaries and scholarships are offered by the University, including The Lord Mayor of London Scholarships for Academic Excellence, while others are offered by external organisations.
+Some of these bursaries and scholarships are offered by City, including The Lord Mayor of London Scholarships for Academic Excellence, while others are offered by external organisations.

 Here are just some of the funding packages you could qualify for: